May, bee month in Ljubljana

 Bees in Ljubljana

-In 2015, we designed the Bee Path in Ljubljana, now uniting as many as 35 partners from educational and cultural institutions, from health-care centres to economic entities and, of course, beekeepers and beekeeping societies.
+In 2015, we created the Bee Path, now uniting as many as 35 partners from educational and cultural institutions, from health-care centres to economic entities, and beekeepers and beekeeping societies.
 It is not just a path, it is a movement of like-minded people caring for the well-being of bees in the city with very diverse activities.